ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.setColor(color)

-	Set the annotation color, represented as an array of 1, 3, or 4 component values.
+	Set the annotation color, represented as an array of 0, 1, 3, or 4 component values.

 	:param Color color: The new color.

+	:throws: TypeError if number of components is not 0, 1, 3, or 4.

 	.. code-block::